Picture this: You’re strolling through the city looking for a nice place to eat.

 On one side of the street, you see a restaurant filled with people enjoying their meals.

 Across the street, there’s another place.
 Seems nice, but it’s almost empty.
 And as you’re standing between, you have to make a choice.

 Believe it or not most people will pick the more popular restaurant.
 It’s perceived as more secure and reliable because other people have already given it their stamp of approval.

 This is what we like to call social validation.
 And this phenomenon is picking up the pace in digital marketing as well.

-Before we dive into social validation in digital marketing, we need to understand the phenomenon, and why it’s crucial for the success of your ads.
+Before we dive into social validation (or social proof) in digital marketing, we need to understand the phenomenon, and why it’s crucial for the success of your ads.

 What is Social Validation?

 The definition of social validation is straightforward enough: the majority of any group passively participates when making a decision.

 From a psychological perspective, this means that a minority sets a behavioral example and the rest follow suit.
 So in simple terms, people follow other people.